Charlotte organization highlights August as Black Philanthropy Month

 By teaming up with the New Generation of African American Philanthropists, Share Charlotte is spotlighting more than 80 Black-led, Black-benefitting nonprofits to educate the community about disparities that still exist and how to move forward.

-The Center for Racial Equity in Education is just one being recognized as it commits itself to transforming educational experiences in Charlotte.
+The Center for Racial Equity in Education is just one being recognized as it commits itself into transforming educational experiences in Charlotte.

 “Students of color don’t get a fair shape and it's not a matter of them having the aptitude it’s a matter of them in many ways not having the opportunities,” Creed Co-Founder, James Ford said.